herculesinc/pg-dao/bin/README.md

 If `dao.release()` is called without any parameters and there are pending model changes, the changes will be discarded, any active transaction will be rolled back, and an error will be thrown.

-It is also possible to sync model changes with the database without releasing DAO connection by using `dao.sync()` method as follows:
+It is also possible to sync model changes with the database without releasing DAO connection by using `dao.sync()` method.

-  * `dao.sync()` - this will write all pending model changes to the database
-  * `dao.sync(true)` - this will write all pending model changes to the database and commit any active database transactions

 `dao.sync()` method returns an array describing synchronized changes.
 The objects have the following form: